 Christmas is fun for the whole family.
 But it requires care to keep it that way.
-Many of the beautiful decorations that give your tree its appeal are fragile and even hazardous.
+Many of the beautiful decorations that give your Christmas tree its appeal are fragile and even hazardous.
 If your curious kiddos or pets have a tendency to play with everything, then it’s time to learn how to child-proof and pet-proof your Christmas decorations.

 We’re here to help you ensure the only thing cracking during your Christmas season are nuts, and the only mess that’s made is the wrapping paper strewn about after the excitement of opening gifts.